hartzogw/AskRowdy-Jekyll/_posts/jobs/2022-6-20-on-campus-job.md

 During summer and breaks, students may be eligible for additional hours, based on the approval of their supervisor. &nbsp;

-High school, provisionally admitted students, Cape College Center students, and students enrolled in the&nbsp;intensive English&nbsp;program are not eligible to work on campus. &nbsp;
+Students enrolled in the&nbsp;intensive English&nbsp;program are not eligible to work on campus. &nbsp;

 The&nbsp; <a href="https://semo.edu/student-support/career-support/career-services/index.html" target="blank"> Office of Career Services </a>  posts available student worker positions on <a href="https://semo.edu/student-support/career-support/career-services/redhawk-jobs.html" target="blank">REDHAWKjobs.com</a>